loomnetwork/unity-sdk/README.md

 `http://stage-rancher.loomapps.io:46657`, if the transaction is accepted by the DAppChain the textbox should change to `Committed Tx to Block ...` - indicating the block the transaction was committed to, then you can press the `Send Tx` button again to create another transaction.

+## Dependencies

+For ease of use all necessary prebuilt dependencies are located in the `Assets/Plugins` directory in this repo, the assemblies are built to target `Any CPU`.
+The rest of this section contains some useful notes in case you need to rebuild the dependencies.

+### Auth0.Authentication and Auth0.Core

+The Auth0 assemblies only target .NET Standard 1.1/2, and at the time of writing Unity 2017.3 only targets .NET Framework 4.6, so attempting to install Auth0 via NuGet in the SDK project fails.
+Building the assemblies from source and copying them into the SDK project also fails (with `error CS0012: The type 'System.Object' is defined in an assembly that is not referenced`).
+To get around these issues the Auth0 assemblies must be rebuilt from the `net4.6-target` branch in this repo https://github.com/loomnetwork/auth0.net - then copy the built assemblies from `src/Auth0.AuthenticationApi/bin/Release/net46` to the Unity project.

+### Chaos.NaCl

+Build from source https://github.com/CodesInChaos/Chaos.NaCl - then copy the build assemblies from `Chaos.NaCl/Chaos.NaCl/bin/Release` to `Assets/Plugins`.

+### Google Protocol Buffers

+Install prebuilt [Google.Protobuf 3.5](https://www.nuget.org/packages/Google.Protobuf) from NuGet
+and copy them to `Assets/Plugins`.